His business card reads, “Deputy Director, City Traffic Engineer”; meet Bryan Jones from the City of Carlsbad, CA.

 I can’t do everything and I’ve got a million questions.
 Where can we sit for the interview that’s quiet?

 Can you think of some place quiet for the interview?

 A park overlooking the Carlsbad lagoon

 Bryan keeps mentioning the 9 Community Values.
 I was surprised that biking isn’t #1 or #2, it’s things like small town feel, beach community character and connectedness along with access to recreation and active, healthy lifestyles.
 And I’m beginning to see how the infrastructure improvements that are happening here are part of a bigger picture – biking is a way to accomplish these objectives.

-Show #46 Listen to April: Stream, Flash player, or subscribe through iTunes.
+Show #56 Listen: Stream, Flash player, or subscribe through iTunes.

 Buffered bike lane on Carlsbad Blvd